meilisearch/specifications/text/0032-distinct-attribute.md

 #### Distinct on multiple fields

-> It probably require to add a nested structure to return hits for each groups with clarity.
+> It probably requires to add a nested structure to return hits for each groups with clarity.

 ##### Indexing time